 - 1. C or higher in English (the previous year) - 2.
 C or higher in high school-level math (last course taken or the instructor can specify the level of math instruction needed) - 3.
-Instructor approval and TABE) reading score (eighth grade or higher)
+Instructor approval and Test of Adult Basic Education (TABE) reading score (eighth grade or higher)